percona/k8spsmdb-docs/docs/delete.md

         No resources found in <namespace> namespace.
         ```

-    4. If you are not just deleting the Operator and PostgreSQL cluster from a specific namespace, but want to clean up your entire Kubernetes environment, you can also delete the [CustomRecourceDefinitions (CRDs)](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/#customresourcedefinitions).
+    4. If you are not just deleting the Operator and MongoDB cluster from a specific namespace, but want to clean up your entire Kubernetes environment, you can also delete the [CustomRecourceDefinitions (CRDs)](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/#customresourcedefinitions).

         <i warning>:material-alert: Warning:</i> CRDs in Kubernetes are non-namespaced but are available to the whole environment.
 This means that you shouldn’t delete CRDs if you still have the Operator and database cluster in some namespace.